sudhirsrinivasan/HugoSite/content/posts/how-this-works.md

 ## Getting started with Hugo

 I followed directions from [here](https://gohugo.io/getting-started/quick-start/).
 But with one difference.
-I created a repository on github.
-Then git cloned it git clone git@github.com:sudhirsrinivasan/HugoSite.git Then I ran hugo new site HugoSite --force HugoSite With this we will be able to have a Hugo site running on your laptop.
+The directions tell you to use hugo new site and then use git init.
+I created a repository on github called HugoSite.
+Then git cloned it.
+Commands used below

+git clone git@github.com:sudhirsrinivasan/HugoSite.git
+hugo new site HugoSite --force HugoSite

 Also after making the changes will push changes to github. git add --all